Embedded database: SQLite

-SQLite is a software library that implements a self-contained, server-less, zero-configuration, transactional SQL database engine.
-SQLite is the most widely deployed SQL database engine in the world.
-The source code, chiefly C, for SQLite is in the public domain.
-It includes both a native C library and a simple command line client for its database.
-It's included in several operating systems; among them are Android, FreeBSD, iOS, OS X and Windows 10.
-It's also used by Chromium web browser and derivatives.
+SQLite is a software library that provides a self-contained, serverless, zero-configuration, transactional SQL database engine.
+It is the most widely deployed SQL database engine in the world.
+The source code, written primarily in C, is in the public domain.
+SQLite includes both a native C library and a simple command-line client for managing its database.
+It is included in several operating systems, including Android, FreeBSD, iOS, macOS, and Windows 10, and is also used by the Chromium web browser and its derivatives.

 SQL Server Compact

-SQL Server Compact is an embedded database by Microsoft with wide variety of features like multi-process connections, T-SQL, ADO.NET Sync Services to sync with any back-end database, Merge Replication with SQL Server, Programming API: LINQ to SQL, LINQ to Entities, ADO.NET.
-The product runs on both Desktop and Mobile Windows platforms.
-It has been in the market for long time, used by many enterprises in production software (Case Studies).
-The product went through multiple re-brandings and was known with multiple names like: SQL CE, SQL Server CE, SQL Server Mobile, SQL Mobile.
+SQL Server Compact is an embedded database by Microsoft with features including multi-process connections, T-SQL, ADO.NET Sync Services for synchronizing with back-end databases, Merge Replication with SQL Server, and programming APIs such as LINQ to SQL, LINQ to Entities, and ADO.NET.
+The product runs on both desktop and mobile Windows platforms.
+It has been in production software over a long period.
+SQL Server Compact has undergone multiple rebrandings and has been known by various names, including SQL CE, SQL Server CE, SQL Server Mobile, and SQL Mobile.